Essex-class aircraft carrier: Design

 In drawing up the preliminary design for Essex, particular attention was directed at the size of both the flight and hangar decks.
 Aircraft design had come a long way from the comparatively light planes used in carriers during the 1930s.
 Flight decks now required more takeoff space for the heavier aircraft being developed.
 Moreover, US carrier doctrine was premised on the "deck-load strike", launching as rapidly as possible as many aircraft as could be spotted on the flight deck beforehand.
 Most of the first-line carriers of the pre-war years were equipped with flush deck catapults, but, owing to the speed and size of these ships, very little catapulting was done except for experimental purposes.

 With the advent of war, airplane weights began to go up as armor and armament got heavier; aircrew complements also increased.
 By the war's end in 1945, catapult launches would become more common under these circumstances, with some carrier commanding officers reporting up to 40% of launches by catapult.

 The hangar area design came in for many design conferences between the naval bureaus.
 Not only were the supporting structures to the flight deck required to carry the increased weight of landing and parked aircraft, but they were to have sufficient strength to support the storing of spare fuselages and parts (50% of each operational plane type aboard, hence 33% of carried aircraft) under the flight deck and still provide adequate working space for the men using the area below.

 One innovation in Essex was a portside deck-edge elevator in addition to two inboard elevators.
 The deck-edge elevator was adopted in the design after it proved successful on Wasp.
 Experiments had also been made with hauling aircraft by crane up a ramp between the hangar and flight decks, but this method proved too slow.
 The Navy's Bureau of Ships and the chief engineer of A.B.C.
 Elevator Co. designed the engine for the side elevator.
 It was a standard elevator, 60 by 34 ft in platform surface, which traveled vertically on the port side of the ship.
 There would be no large hole in the flight deck when the elevator was in the "down" position, a critical factor if the elevator ever became inoperable during combat operations.
 Its new position made it easier to continue normal operations on deck, irrespective of the position of the elevator.
 The elevator also increased the effective deck space when it was in the "up" position by providing additional parking room outside the normal contours of the flight deck, and increased the effective area on the hangar deck by the absence of elevator pits.
 In addition, its machinery was less complex than the two inboard elevators, requiring about 20% fewer man-hours of maintenance.
+The elevator could be folded up by 90 degrees to permit passage through the narrow locks of the Panama Canal.